Infinite-dimensional stochastic differential equations for Coulomb random point fields: Setup and main theorems

 \subsection{Diffusion processes in $\RdN $: \tref{l:1Y}}

-The analysis of fully labeled dynamics plays a crucial role in understanding the structure of infinite-particle systems.
-While the $m$-labeled dynamics $\Xm$ provide a useful finite-dimensional projection that admits an invariant distribution, they capture only a partial view of the system.
-To obtain a complete picture, one must go beyond these finite labels and establish the existence of a genuine diffusion on the full label space $\RdN $.
-This step is indispensable, since it ensures that the dynamics are well-defined not merely in restricted subsystems but for the entire infinite system.
+The analysis of fully labeled dynamics on the full label space $\RdN $ plays a crucial role in understanding infinite-particle systems.
+While the $ m $-labeled dynamics $\Xm $ provide finite-dimensional projections that admit invariant measures, they capture only partial aspects of the underlying infinite system.

+While the $ m $-labeled dynamics $\Xm $ provide projections to the tame infinite-dimensional spaces that admit invariant measures, they capture only partial aspects of the underlying infinite system.

+To obtain a complete description, it is necessary to go beyond finite labels and establish the existence of a genuine diffusion on $\RdN $.
+This step is indispensable, as it ensures that the dynamics are well defined for the entire infinite system rather than merely for restricted subsystems.

 Historically, the construction of fully labeled dynamics has been regarded as a highly challenging problem.
-Even in the context of determinantal processes such as the Dyson model, establishing such dynamics required substantial effort, with delicate arguments based on random matrix theory.
-For general Coulomb systems, the situation is even more severe: the long-range nature of the interaction and the absence of classical Gibbsian structures prevent the direct application of Dirichlet form methods or invariant measure techniques.
-Against this backdrop, proving the existence of fully labeled conservative diffusions represents a significant advance, as it overcomes obstacles that have persisted for decades.
+Even for determinantal processes such as the Dyson model, establishing such dynamics required delicate arguments based on random matrix theory.
+For general Coulomb systems, the situation is more severe: the long-range nature of the interaction and the absence of a classical Gibbsian structure prevent a direct application of Dirichlet form methods or invariant-measure techniques.
+Against this backdrop, proving the existence of fully labeled conservative diffusions represents a substantial advance.

-In \tref{l:1Y}, we prove that the fully labeled process $\X $ is indeed an $\RdN $-valued conservative diffusion.
-Unlike $\Xm$, however, the process $\X $ possesses no invariant measure, reflecting a fundamental difference between finite-label and full-label dynamics.
+In \tref{l:1Y}, we prove that the fully labeled process $\X $ constructed in \tref{l:13} is an $\RdN $-valued conservative diffusion.
+Unlike the $ m $-labeled processes $\Xm $, the diffusion $\X $ is obtained without relying on the existence of an invariant measure, reflecting a fundamental difference between finite-label and full-label dynamics.
 Nevertheless, the result guarantees that the fully labeled dynamics form a legitimate stochastic process with infinite lifetime, thereby providing a rigorous foundation for the dynamical theory of Coulomb systems.